Currency:USD $

 • Higher level vault completions, such as plus 12, plus 15, and plus 18, will allow further upgrades along the myth track.

-This change intends to balance the reward system, ensuring players undertaking more challenging content receive commensurate benefits.
+This change intends to balance the reward system, confirming that players undertaking more challenging content receive commensurate benefits.
 Although players expressed concerns about the increased difficulty, this adjustment could reduce pressure to complete high-difficulty raids to maintain competitive progression.

 Expanding Mythic Plus Incentives